stuart-williams/next-instantsearch/README.md

 ## Advanced Usage

-Out of the box `next-instantsearch` will trigger shallow route replace when your search state changes.
+Out of the box `next-instantsearch` will trigger a shallow route replace when your search state changes.
 This may not work for you if you're using a non standard router or maybe you want to prevent this route change with a no-op.

 ```javascript